stndn0/stndn0/README.md

 - 👋 Hi, I’m @stndn0
 - 👀 I’m interested in web development and dotNET.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently developing applications with Javascript & React however i'm always eager to explore new technologies.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

-[todo]

 <!---
 stndn0/stndn0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.